regenwatchdog/regenwatchdog.github.io/casestudies/lovelane.md

 ---

-The estate was built in the early 60’s and has 297 homes.
-Regeneration plans for the High Road West scheme were approved by Haringey Council’s Cabinet in December 2014, this includes the demolition of the Love Lane estate.
-Haringey Council served an Initial Demolition Notice to residents on the estate in February 2015 and the Council began rehousing secure council tenants and moving in temporary tenants – there are now 180 temporary tenants on the estate.
+Love Lane estate was built in the early 1960s and has 297 homes.
+Regeneration plans for the High Road West scheme were approved by Haringey Council’s cabinet in December 2014, this includes the demolition of the Love Lane estate.
+Haringey  Council served an Initial Demolition Notice to residents on the estate in February 2015 and the Council began rehousing secure council tenants and moving in temporary tenants – there are now 180 temporary tenants on the estate (temporary tenants can be removed quickly in the run up to demolition).
 A resident’s ballot is due to take place on the estate.

 <div class="card-body">
 <p class="lead">Key themes discussed in the interviews:</p>

 <ul>
-		<li>Love Lane residents express a lack of clear information about the regeneration of their estate, despite some council tenants being moved out several years back and having temporary tenants moved into these properties.</li>
+		<li>Love Lane residents state that there has been a lack of clear information about the regeneration of their estate, despite some council tenants being moved out several years ago and temporary tenants being moved into these vacated properties.</li>
-		<li>Those with temporary tenancies feel especially disregarded and vulnerable to displacement.</li>
+		<li>Those with temporary tenancies are very fearful, they feel especially disregarded and vulnerable to displacement.</li>
-		<li>Long term residents on the Love Lane estate expressed a sense of intentional degeneration of the estate.</li>
+		<li>Long term residents on Love Lane felt that there had been intentional degeneration of the estate (managed decline).</li>
-		<li>There is a feeling that the area is changing for a different more middle-class demographic.</li>
+		<li>Those interviewed felt that the area is changing for a different, more middle-class demographic.</li>
 		<li>Long term housing affordability in the Tottenham area is a shared concern.</li>
-		<li>There is a common mistrust towards Haringey Council and its leadership; often referenced is the failed Haringey Development Vehicle (HDV) scheme, the threat of displacement to the Latin Village, and the dominance of the Tottenham Hotspurs Stadium on the area.</li></ul>
+		<li>A common mistrust towards Haringey Council and its leadership was voiced; interviewees often referenced the failed Haringey Development Vehicle (HDV) scheme, the displacement and treatment of Latin Village, and the dominance of the new Tottenham Hotspurs Stadium on the area.</li></ul>

 <p class="lead">Here is what some people said...</p>